mapoferri/biobb_netprop/README.md

 git init
 ```

+### WorkFlow example

+In this directory, there is also a implemented Python version of the Static WorkFlow, but for it to run, it is **mandatory** to download and modify their paths in the YAML file, the DisGenet and the HIPPIE databases locally.
+You can find them [here]().

 ### Binary paths configuration

 Additionally, it's recommendable to configure binary paths in your environment in order to ease the command line execution.
 More info about this subject in the [Binary path configuration](https://biobb-documentation.readthedocs.io/en/latest/execution.html#binary-path-configuration) section of the [official documentation](https://biobb-documentation.readthedocs.io/en/latest/).